“ACCEPT NO SUBSTITUTES.”

 Here’s the cover:

-Oh, my mercy!—Nancy and I are still happily playing music down here in The Athens of Georgia.
-Give a shout if you’d like a live acoustic duo to play, sing and get your gathering tapping their toes and swaying as they waltz, sing, hum or lip synch along at your reception, anniversary, book signing, symposium, Chautauqua, or party.
-Write us at email@example.com
+ROOSTER REPORT-Updated 28 January, 2019: Oh, my mercy!—Nancy and I are still happily playing music down here in The Athens of Georgia.
+Give a shout if you’d like a live acoustic duo to play, sing, and get your gathering tapping their toes and swaying as they waltz, sing, hum or lip synch along at your reception, anniversary, book signing, symposium, Chautauqua, or party.
+Please write to us at email@example.com

-- Blue Ridge Old-Time Music Week at Mars Hill College Keep an eye out for the 2018 line-up at Mars Hill.
+- Blue Ridge Old-Time Music Week, https://www.mhu.edu/about/what-to-do-and-see/conferences/old-time-music/ June 9-15, 2019 Check out the 2019 line-up at Mars Hill University.
 These folks assemble an All-Star group of teachers, year after year.
-We are happy to know we will be there, teaching an afternoon uke class at the June 3-9, 2018 session.
+We are happy to know we will be there, teaching an afternoon Advancing Ukulele class.

 - Give a wave and say hey if you see us walking around Athens or any other town in this beautiful land.